-A concept wearable device for creating a personal "silence bubble" in the urban environment.
+A concept wearable device for creating a personal "Silence Bubble" in the urban environment.

 Pacific is a conceptual wearable device that lets users create a personal "silence bubble" in public spaces, and regulate the noise in their surroundings.
-Taking active noise cancellation (ANC) technology to the extreme, this solution envisions a world wired with speakers and microphones to allow people to use the device to personalize their auditory environment.
+Taking active noise cancellation (ANC) technology to the extreme, Pacific envisions a world wired with speakers and microphones to allow people to use the device to personalize their auditory environment.

-Pacific was designed for my B.Des final project
+Pacific was designed for my B.Des final project.

 Mar - Jul 2018